 Janumet (sitagliptin/metformin hydrochloride) is an oral prescription drug indicated for type-2 diabetes patients.
-This medication is used to control high blood sugar levels, together with proper diet and regular exercise.
+This medication controls high blood sugar levels, a proper diet, and regular exercise.

 This oral tablet contains the combination of two potent antihyperglycemic agents, namely sitagliptin and metformin hydrochloride.
 Sitagliptin is a DPP-4 inhibitor that can slow down the inactivation of incretin hormones.
-If active incretin levels are prolonged, it could increase insulin release and decrease the levels of glucagon in the system in a glucose-dependent manner.
+If active incretin levels are prolonged, it could increase insulin release and decrease the glucagon levels in the system in a glucose-dependent manner.
 Moreover, metformin hydrochloride is a biguanide that could improve glucose tolerance.
-It efficiently decreases the production of hepatic glucose and absorption of glucose in the intestine.
+It efficiently decreases hepatic glucose production and absorption of glucose in the intestine.
 It could also boost sensitivity to insulin by increasing peripheral glucose uptake and utilization.

 Carefully read the prescription guide for Janumet before taking this medication.
 Follow the instructions given by your doctor and tell your doctor about any medical condition or medical history that may affect your treatment.